How Can You Help?

 Here are just some of the ways you can get involved:

-- Consider adoption, but take the time to make sure your adoption is ethical and that the adoption is in the child’s best interest.
+Consider adoption, but take the time to make sure that your adoption is ethical and in the child’s best interest

-- Support someone who is adopting either financially, emotionally, or with your time.
+Support someone who is adopting, whether it’s financially, emotionally, or with your time

-- Use your knowledge in health care or become a health professional.
-This talent can save countless lives that keep families together.
+Use the skills you have in health care or become a health care professional.
+This talent can save countless lives that keep families together